- Radiation Therapy Principles

 Radiation is energy that is carried by waves or a stream of particles.
 Radiation works by damaging the genes (DNA) in cells.
 Genes control how cells grow and divide.
 When radiation damages the genes of a cancer cell, it can’t grow and divide any more.
 Over time, the cells die.
 This means radiation can be used to kill cancer cells and shrink tumors.

 To understand how radiation works as a treatment, it helps to know the normal life cycle of a cell.
 The cell cycle goes through 5 phases, one of which is the actual splitting of the cell.
 When a cell splits, or divides, into 2 cells, it’s called mitosis.
+This 5-phase process is controlled by proteins known as cyclin-dependent kinases (CDKs).
+Because CDKs are so important to normal cell division, they too have a number of control mechanisms.

 The cell life cycle